hokiegeek2/kafka-stack-on-kubernetes/README.md

 #### Persistent Volumes

 The initial KSOK Kafka deployment utilizes the manual storage class, with files written to the Kafka pod host machines.
-Accordingly, there are three persistentvolume files that need to be deployed, as follows, before the Kafka helm install:
+Accordingly, there are three persistentvolume files that need to be deployed before the Kafka helm install.

+Before using the bundled pv files, the spec.nodeAffinity.required.nodeSelectorTerms.matchExpressions.values entry in each file needs to be changed to a hostname or ip address corresponding to the desired Kafka host.
+Once the PV files are updated, execute the following command:

 ```
-kubectl apply -f kafka-logs-manual-pv-1.yaml
-kubectl apply -f kafka-logs-manual-pv-2.yaml
-kubectl apply -f kafka-logs-manual-pv-3.yaml
+sh create-pv.sh
 ```

 ### Helm Install Command